Anaesthesia and Pain Medicine Fellowships

 Supervisor: Dr Gordon Chapman

-The general fellow services a clinical roster with exposure to a wide variety of surgical and procedural lists, as well as duties outside the theatre complex.
+The Fellow services a clinical roster with exposure to a wide variety of surgical and procedural lists, as well as duties outside the theatre complex.

 Human Factors in Healthcare Fellowship